Please ensure that you read the guidelines set out below before submitting an abstract on-line. Abstracts must conform to the guidelines below:

 By submitting an abstract you automatically give us permission to print your submission in the Meeting Programme and in an online abstract booklet.
 If it is accepted for presentation, it will be produced in hard copy.

 If the first author and presenter of an oral paper or poster is a Trainee, s/he may elect to be considered for the appropriate prize.
-If the trainee who did the work was subsequently appointed to a consultant post, they still qualify for the trainee prize.
+If the trainee who did the work was subsequently appointed to a consultant post, they remain eligible for the trainee prize

 The prizes will be awarded based on the scientific merit and quality of the presentation by a panel of judges appointed by the Chair of the Scientific Committee.